graphopedia-xyz/graphopedia/arc-diagram/index.md

 ---

-is a type of network diagram, also called "node and link" diagram. [^1] It shows connections between any two nodes out of multiple nodes positioned on a single axis.[^2] Any network diagram which is a two-dimensional chart can be represented as an arc diagram which is a one-dimensional chart.
+is a type of network diagram, also called "node and link" diagram.[^1] It shows connections between any two nodes out of multiple nodes positioned on a single axis.[^2] Any network diagram, which is a two-dimensional chart, can be represented as an arc diagram, which is a one-dimensional chart.

 <!--more-->

 An arc diagram consists of nodes, arcs, and an axis.
-The number of arc connections that come out of a single node is usually represented as a bubble that is sized proportionally to the total number of connections come in and going out[^3].
-In practice, an arc diagram usually does not show all possible connected pairs because of the resulting clutter, but rather it shows a subset of connections.
+The number of arc connections that come out of a single node appears as a bubble sized proportionally to the total number of links coming in and going out.[^3] In practice, an arc diagram usually does not show all possible connected pairs because of the resulting clutter, but rather it shows a subset of connections.

-In 1964, mathematician Thomas Saaty proposed the first version of the arc diagram for the purpose of showing intersecting numbers.[^4] In 2001, the arc diagram was popularized by Martin Wattenberg who diagrammed songs in his project *The Shape of Song*.[^5]
+In 1964, mathematician Thomas Saaty proposed the first version of the arc diagram to show intersecting numbers.[^4] In 2001, the arc diagram was popularized by Martin Wattenberg who diagrammed songs in his project *The Shape of Song*.[^5]

-The main purpose of an arc diagram is in revealing the connections between a set of values and the clusters that they might form.
+The primary purpose of an arc diagram is in revealing the connections between a set of values and the clusters that they might form.

-Arc diagram nodes can be spaced along the axis either equidistantly based only on design considerations or based on data, for example, representing the time elapsed between events or the geographic distance represented by nodes.[^6]
+Node spacing along the X-axis is either equidistant or at distances based on the data, for example, representing the time elapsed or the geographic distances.[^6]
-The order in which nodes appear on the axis is called *node seriation*.
-Node seriation can be already present in the data if it is already sorted by time or distance.
-Otherwise, there is an option of artificially sorting data following one of the principles of information architecture, for example, alphabetically.
+The order in which nodes appear on the axis is called *node seriation*.[^7] Node seriation can be already present in sorted data ordered by time or distance.

-Arcs can have a direction and a weight.
-Directional arcs can be either uni- or bi-directional.
+Arcs can have a direction and a weight with directional arcs being either uni- or bi-directional.
 Arc weight shows the strength of connections between nodes.
 Weighted arcs tend to reveal clusters of connections between nearby nodes.

-Arc diagrams are usually drawn on a horizontal line with the arcs facing upward[^7].
-Although an arc diagram is not as effective at conveying the overall structure of data as a two-dimensional layout would be, it is possible to order the nodes in a way that reveals the clusters.
-Arc connections are usually designed as semi-circles or bezier curves, the latter being move space saving.
-Color and transparency can serve as visual encoding.

-Arc diagrams can be integrated with other charts, for example, a bar chart or a bubble chart in which each bar or circle represents the number of connections in a node.

-Arcs can be located on one or both sides of the axis.

 Any arc diagram can be represented as a [network diagram](/network-diagram)
-![Network diagram and arc diagram of the same data set](network-diagram-arc-diagram-comparison.png)
+![Network diagram and arc diagram of the same data set](network-diagram-arc-diagram-comparison.png) Generally, arc diagrams are less useful for revealing clusters than network diagrams.
+Still, it is possible to order the nodes in a way that reveals clusters.

+Arc connections typically use semi-circles or bezier curves, the latter being more space-saving.
+Color and transparency can encode an additional layer of data.

+Arc diagrams can combine with other charts, for example, a [bar chart](/bar-chart) or a [bubble chart ](/bubble-chart) in which each bar or circle is proportional to the number of connections in a node.

+Arc diagrams typically have a horizontal orientation with the arcs facing upward,[^8] but they can also appear on both sides of the axis.

 ## Alternatives
 [Hive plot](/hive-plot) - hive plots are essentially arc diagrams with multiple axes.
 When there is a need to display connections between different categories of nodes, the hive plot can be an alternative to constructing multiple arc diagrams.

-[Network diagram](/network-diagram) - functionally the same as an arc diagram, network diagrams use two-dimensional space which makes them easier to read as long as they are uncluttered.
+[Network diagram](/network-diagram) - functionally the same as an arc diagram, network diagrams use two-dimensional space, which makes them easier to read as long as they are uncluttered.

 ## References
 [^1]: ["Visual Exploration of Multivariate Graphs" by Martin Wattenberg, IBM Research](http://hint.fm/papers/pivotgraph.pdf)